Distributional Inverse Homogenization: 2D Periodic Homogenization

 For the Voronoi description of a material field, it is not obvious how to directly specify the volume fractions in a cell.
 One could resort to optimizing Voronoi seed centers to tune the volume fractions shared by the $M$ material types, however we choose a different approach.
 We cast the problem as the task of inferring additive Voronoi seed weights, $w$, which can be used to model shifts in crystal nucleation start times.
 This construction is also called a Laguerre tessellation~\cite{quey2018optimal}.
 We define a partition $\bigcup_{m=1}^M\Q_m=\Q$, where

 where $\wedge$ is a binary function returning the least of the two elements being compared.
 Thus $\sfd_\per$ is a metric on the torus -- it measures distance accounting for periodicity.
-We sample a candidate material field from our i.i.d.. microstructure generative model via
+We sample a candidate material field from our microstructure generative model by assigning scalar material constant $a_m$ to the $m^\text{th}$ region of a random Voronoi tesselation, $\Q_m$.
+Specifically,